qingwei91/qingwei91.github.io/journal/2021/mac.md

 * I confirmed that people appreciate my organization skills.
 * I internalize an important factor to determine prioritization is the view/vision required for a task, if a task requires something that only I know/have then I have to prioritize that, otherwise I should look to delegate
 * It is great to have slack, it helps clear up mind, a similar observation can probably be made in queue system

+# 15 - 23 / 03 / 2021

+## What happened?
+Failed to solve the tech interview which is expected XD Getting back to work and while I still struggle to wake up, going through it feels a lot better.

+## How do I feel?
+I need to realize I have options, I have choices and I am an adult that can bear responsibility.

+I can fail and I dont have to live up to anyone's expectation, perhaps with the exception of mine.
+It is more important for me to follow my heart and do the right thing and see how things unfold.

+## What have I learned?
+Composability is probably a fundamental attribute to many great stuffs, to be able to scale an organization effectively, we need to be able to compose and decompose work.
+I am just amazed that as time goes, the more I realize composability is fundamental XD

+I think I did a good job on prioritizing and managing stuff after I am back, a lot of this can be contributed to having Product to own prioritization so that I dont need to figure it out.

+I think I am quite good at debugging, partly because I did it a lot, is there anything I can extract from it?

+# 23 - 28 / 03 / 2020
+## What happened?
+A hectic week, plenty of things get thrown at me

+## How you feel?
+I feel ok, it helps to be an observer and look at things as it happens.
+Most thing shall pass, and whatever happening on me couldnt be smaller.

+## What have you learn?

+* Product delivery is only a part of a managerial role, I actually have 3 concerns:
+    - Achieving Product Delivery Goal
+    - Establishing process to make subsequent iteration easier
+    - Think about the cost of delivery, operating cost, maintainence cost and future development cost
+*